singhrahulnitn/teach-learn/README.md

 # teach-learn
-An API for building a platform for knowledge sharing
+An API for building a platform for knowledge sharing.
+Based on Micro-Services Architecture.